Subscribe To This Site

 How does air conditioner gauges works?

-I’ll be explaining how air conditioning gauges work from two-valve gauges (like the AC gauge picture above) and from a R-22 manifold gauge set.
+We’ll learn how air conditioning gauges work from two-valve gauges (like the AC gauge picture above) and from a R-22 manifold gauge set.

 The way an air conditioner gauges work is by open and closing the hand valve.
 Yeah, I’m serious.
 That is simply!

-The reason you need to open the port to the utility chamber (hose) is to add or remove refrigerant, pull system on vacuum, or transfer refrigerant to cylinder.
+The reason we need to open the port to the utility chamber (hose) is to add or remove refrigerant, pull system on vacuum, or transfer refrigerant to cylinder.
 The utility hose is where these accessories are connected.

 HVAC gauges videos